Cameronsplaze/AWS-ContainerManager/README.md

 # GameManagement

-An AWS manager to run games in the CLOUD!!!
+Run Minecraft, Valheim, or any container in AWS!

-Spins up the EC2 instance when someone connects to it, then spins it back down when they disconnect.
-RN just minecraft, but plan on expanding to other containers right after.
+This CDK project spins up the container when someone connects, then spins it back down when they're done automatically.
+It's a great way to save money on your game servers, without opening your home network to the world.

 ## Quick Start